 One of the key factors in determining the successful tenderer was the ability to work with a local, flexible organisation with a proven track record of delivering excellent customer service and outstanding support.

-“It was clear to us at the start of our shared service journey that enabling staff to communicate quickly and easily across a range of locations was critical to building a proper shared ethos.
-Furthermore, both councils had past experience of poor telephony systems or suppliers, and understood the impact that can have on staff and customers.
-Therefore the choice of supplier was as important as the choice of system.”
+“It was clear to us at the start of our shared service journey that enabling staff to communicate quickly and easily across a range of locations was critical to building a properly shared ethos.
+Furthermore, both councils had past experience of poor telephony systems or suppliers and understood the impact that can have on staff and customers.
+Therefore, the choice of supplier was as important as the choice of system.”

 Mitel Telephone System with SIP Trunking